The year 2019 has come! What are your aspirations, plans, and goals for this year? Setting the right goals means you are halfway there!

 Niche-ing down can help you explore the “shoulder” niches.
 These are the niches closely related to what you do, but not exactly identical.
 You can take advantage of working together with business owners in those niches to cross-promote, become or acquire an affiliate, and increase your customer base.

-Another advice is to choose a product category with at least 1000 keywords.
+Another piece of advice is to choose a product category with at least 1000 keywords.
 You should try to focus on a niche that has a few affiliate marketing opportunities and does well in social media so that it can get quick promotion in social networks.

 After all, when considering startup business ideas, think about the activities you enjoy doing most of all and begin researching the market leaders.
 You will be surprised to see how soon smart ideas start generating.